Table of Contents

 Using a SOAR platform powered by cyber fusion, security teams can aggregate and share human-readable alerts from both internal and external sources.
 The internal sources include SIEMs, threat intelligence platforms (TIP), incident response platforms, internal advisories among others while the external sources include commercial threat feed providers, information sharing communities, dark web, OSINT, regulatory bodies, etc. These alerts can be shared with analysts as early warning notifications related to any security threat including a vulnerability or malware or evolving attack vectors.

 Threat Intelligence Lifecycle Automation

 Threat hunting involves processes such as identifying malicious domains, malware, and other IOCs.
-By leveraging cyber fusion’s SOAR capabilities, security teams can automate these security processes and free themselves up for focusing on other critical threats.
+By leveraging cyber fusion’s SOAR capabilities, threat hunting can be fully automated, enabling security teams to shift their focus on other critical threats.
 These capabilities eliminate the barrier to threat hunting and enable security teams to identify and prioritize threats before they compromise an organization’s network.